Trovemaster/TROVE/docs/source/outputs.rst

 Beginning Output
 ================

 The first part of the TROVE output file is a repeat of the input followed by statements about setting up the calculation.
 Details on the geometry of the molecule are given such as the number of angles, connectivity and Cartesian coordinates.
-When setting up a new molecule (see Chapter `New molecule <https://spectrove.readthedocs.io/en/latest/newmolecules.html>`__) this section is important as errors are often highlighted.
+When setting up a new molecule (see :doc:`newmolecules`) this section is important as errors are often highlighted.
 Details of this will be given in that chapter.

 Details of the S-matrix calculation are also printed in the section (see Theory chapter).